 Class T Shares are reserved for investors that have a direct investment advisory or other relationship with the Investment Manager or an affiliate, and for investment by the Investment Manager and/or its affiliates (including affiliated pension plans), and will qualify for the lower taxe d'abonnement rate of 0.01%.
 No distribution fee is paid in respect of Class T Shares.
 The fees payable in relation to investments in the Class T Shares will be agreed separately.
-An investment in Class T Shares is conditional upon the qualification as Institutional Investor within the meaning of Article 174 of the 2010 Law, e.g. that any investor that is not an Institutional Investor should invest through a credit institution or a professional of the financial sector acting in their own name on behalf of their non-institutional clients and on the basis of a discretionary management mandate.
+An investment in Class T Shares is conditional upon the qualification as Institutional Investor.